Vladimir Vladimirov

 We analyze whether growth firms should delay current investment to hoard cash in order to reduce dilution from external financing.
 This hoarding motive is the natural counterpart to saving cash as a precaution to help secure funding for future investment opportunities.
 However, the two motives lead to fundamentally different implications for hoarding and for how cash interacts with key financial and investment decisions.
 In particular, our paper contributes to understanding why firms choosing private over public financing hoard less, and why product market competition has an ambivalent impact on the public-private choice.

-WFA Annual Meeting (Huntington Beach), Cambridge Corporate Finance Theory Symposium.
-This paper emerged from an older paper entitled "Financing Skilled Labor"
+This paper subsumes the results from an older paper entitled "Financing Skilled Labor"

 We show that uninformed speculative trading inflating a firm's stock price can help the firm "fake it till it makes it" by attracting high-quality stakeholders that would not have joined otherwise.
 Speculators profit from targeting intermediately-transparent firms with highly uncertain prospects, operating in "normal" (neither hot nor turbulent) markets.
 Unlike speculation inflating prices, short-selling scaring off stakeholders is often unprofitable even when traders have negative information about the firm.
 Overall, speculative trading is more likely to benefit than harm targeted firms.
 Uninformed investors can benefit from inflating firms' valuations also in private markets.